shivannis/xandr-docs-public/xandr-docs/articles/invest/working-with-impression-and-click-trackers.md

 ---
-title : Microsoft Invest - Working with Impression and Click Trackers description : Impression and click trackers are used to track impressions and clicks associated with creatives that are hosted by off-platform (non-Xandr) ad servers.
+title : Microsoft Invest - Working with Impression and Click Trackers description : Learn more about working with impression and click trackers.
 ---

 # Microsoft Invest - Working with impression and click trackers